dnlsngr/ReactObjectStore/README.md

 });
 ```

-##FetchAll
+##Fetch All

 ```javascript
 function fetchAll(modelName, [callback]) {...
 ```

 A convenience function that requests all objects of the given type from the server.
-Useful for populating multi-selects, and other cases where all elements should be displayed to the user.
+Useful for populating multi-selects, and other cases where all elements in your database (of a given type) should be displayed to the user.
 Any subsequent calls to this function will result in no action.

 ##Refresh